casper-network/ceps/text/0002-use-bincode-for-serialization.md

 [future-possibilities]: #future-possibilities

 **Compression** is not considered in this document.
 Any reasonable compression algorithm (e.g. GZIP) will make a large part of the repetitive fields used by Msgpack a moot point.
 Additionally, it will work well on non-variable length encoded integers.
-It is possible that different settings or serialization mechanisms could improve performance, so these should be revisited in the accompanying RFCs.
+It is possible that different settings or serialization mechanisms could improve performance, so these should be revisited in the accompanying CEPs.

 **Profiling** should be done a few months down the line, regardless of the protocol chosen, to ensure the serialization layer is not a bottleneck.